 Forget autonomy–seriously.
 We have to look past that to actually understand what may be exciting–and frightening–about the new autonomous truck.

 À la mode Autonomy

-Daimler Trucks North American (DTNA) spent five years working on a 2009 DOE “SuperTruck challenge” to develop a more fuel and heat efficient tractor-trailer.
-In March 2015, DTNA unveiled their SuperTruck protype.
-The truck featured the same 115 percent freight efficiency improvement and the 12.2 mpg achievement of the Inspiration.
+Daimler Trucks North American (DTNA) spent five years working on a 2009 DOE “SuperTruck challenge” to develop a more fuel and heat-efficient tractor-trailer.
+In March 2015, DTNA unveiled its SuperTruck prototype.
+The truck featured the same 115 percent freight efficiency improvement and the 12.2 mpg achievement of Inspiration.
 This was exciting news for the trucking industry and the U.S. Department of Energy (DOE).